cardillan/mindcode/doc/syntax/TOOLS-TESTING-TOOL.markdown

 ### Preparing a code for testing

 A code to be tested by the testing tool must be stored in a standalone file.
 The test may consist of compiling and optimizing the code with different settings, or of compiling, optimizing and running it.
-In both cases, a test will fail when the code doesn't compile or when the compiler or optimizer produces any warnings; therefore it is crucial that no warnings are present when the code is compiled with typical settings (e.g., advanced optimization level for all optimizers).
+In both cases, a test will fail when the code doesn't compile or when the compiler or optimizer produces any warnings; therefore, it is crucial that no warnings are present when the code is compiled with typical settings (e.g., advanced optimization level for all optimizers).

-When the code is compiled, but not run, only bugs that result in additional warnings or compilation crashes will be detected.
+When the code is compiled but not run, only bugs that result in additional warnings or compilation crashes will be detected.
 While a lot of bugs in the past did result in an unexpected warning or compilation failure, obviously there might be bugs that result in faulty code with no additional errors or warnings present.
 These bugs can be caught by running the code and comparing the produced output to the expected value(s).
 These checks are achieved through the use of `assertEquals` and `assertPrints` functions (see [unit testing](#unit-testing-support)).
-On top of that, it is also expected that the execution won't fail on any of the [irregular situations](TOOLS-PROCESSOR-EMULATOR.markdown#irregular-situation-handling).
+On top of that, it is also expected that the execution won't fail in any of the [irregular situations](TOOLS-PROCESSOR-EMULATOR.markdown#irregular-situation-handling).
 A test can be configured to ignore a particular irregular execution by clearing corresponding [execution flag(s)](TOOLS-PROCESSOR-EMULATOR.markdown#execution-flags) through the `#set` directives.

 The code to be tested should conform to these requirements: